chaehni/web.chaehni.ch/_pages/about.md

 > telescopes.
 -- E. W. Dijkstra

 Hello there!
-My name is Claude Hähni, researcher at the Swiss Federal Institute of Technology in Zurich (ETHZ).
+My name is Claude Hähni.
+I'm an IT Consultant at ipt.ch and a former researcher at the Swiss Federal Institute of
+Technology in Zurich (ETHZ).
 This blog is a space for me to document and share various things related to my work as a computer scientist.